anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-two-three-tree.md

 ## Extra 3
 Try figuring out how to delete a key from the 2-3 tree.
 Here are some hints:
-* You only want to delete from a leaf node, just like you only insert at a leaf node
+* You only want to delete from a leaf node, just like you only insert at a leaf node.
-* If the key is in a non-leaf node, you need to swap with the inorder successor, just like with a BST
+* If the key is in a non-leaf node, you need to swap with the inorder successor, just like with a BST.
 * The trickiest part is deleting from a 2-node leaf.
 In that case, you need to either rotate keys around from a sibling 3-node or merge a sibling and parent key to get a 3-node.
-The merging, just like splitting, might lead to the parent being underfull, requiring recursive merging.
+The merging, just like splitting, might lead to the parent being underfull, requiring repeated merging.
-* Just like with splitting, you may recursively merge all the way up the tree and need to shrink the root, thus decreasing the height of the tree by one level.
+* Just like with splitting, you may repeatedly merge all the way up the tree and need to shrink the root, thus decreasing the height of the tree by one level.